ramon-astudillo/vimbox/README.md

 * Merge operation: If there are discrepancies between local and remote `vimdiff` will be called instead of `vim`.

-* Autocomplete: File browsing autocomplete with `TAB` as if folders were local.
+* Autocomplete: Folder browsing autocomplete with `TAB` as if folders were local.
 It uses `bash` `complete` command for this.

 * Optional encryption in the dropbox side with `pycrypto`.
 Names will be hashed and content encripted.